 Explanations and illustrations of our most common terms used to describe antique Chinese and Japanese porcelain.
 Visit Glossary.

-Large Q&A Porcelain Info Section with pictures of Chinese and Japanese porcelains, popular styles, shapes and decorations.
-Please see Ask a Question on how to submit your own questions.
-For collectors with a wide interest in Chinese and Japanese ceramics, join our Forum.
+Further down on this page is a large Q&A Porcelain Info section with previously submitted Quick Email Question.
+Search this first.
+Maybe your question is already answered.
+Otherwise please see Quick e-mail Consultation on how to submit your own questions.
+For collectors with a wide interest in Chinese and Japanese ceramics, join our Discussion Board

 Originally owned by the old Swedish East India Company trading to China 1731-1813, and how the idea of building a replica came to be realized.
-Currently my big heroes are the people who knew how to put this beautiful ship and the historically correct rigging together, and those who now actually are sailing her.
+From the original research, to wreck site excavation, rebuilding, sailing to China and arrival back.The Gotheborg III Ship Adventure

 The Swedish exhibition of Chinese pottery and porcelain in the 'Forbidden City' (Gugong), Beijing 2005